kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Version conversion

-The backward compatibility/conversion for these fields into v1alpha1 is not supported as we are moving away from v1alpha1.
+The backward conversion for these fields into v1alpha1 is not supported as we are moving away from v1alpha1.

 ### Upgrades and backward compatibility